-- serial (basestring) The serial number of the token - key The key of the info in the dict - value The value of the info - user (User object) The owner of the tokens, that should be modified the token info key set in the first place! :rtype: int
+- serial (basestring) The serial number of the token - key The key of the info in the dict - user (User object) The owner of the tokens, that should be modified

 Returns the number of tokens matching the serial and user.
-This number also includes tokens that did not have
+This number also includes tokens that did not have the token info key set in the first place!